A Short Story by

-IN the study, Sam stood by the window, looking outside.
+IN THE study, Sam stood by the window, looking outside.
 Andrew walked in.

 “You really don’t have to worry; I know my son.
 I can see that he’s thrilled that you’re here.”

-“I’m still getting use to the idea, but I do think that his mother was completely blown out of her comfort zone.
+“I’m still getting used to the idea, but I do think that his mother was completely blown out of her comfort zone.
 I had the feeling that this holiday would be a difficult one.” she told him.